yanyinzhao/PointCloudPathCode/README.md

 - SE-Oracle-FastFly-Adapt (oracle in ablation study)
 - EAR-Oracle-Adapt (oracle based baseline)
 - EAR-Oracle-FastFly-Adapt (oracle in ablation study)
-- SI-Oracle-Adapt (oracle for other proximity queries)
+- SU-Oracle-Adapt (oracle for other proximity queries)
 - RC-Oracle-Naive (variation oracle)
 - RC-Oracle-NaiveProx (our oracle with the naive proximity queries algorithm)
 - RC-Oracle (our oracle with the efficient proximity queries algorithm)